hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 	<figcaption>Members of the team Neil (left), Kent (middle), and Haeyoung (right) testing out an early prototype</figcaption>
 </figure>

-This trajectory began as a passion project for Kent Rahman, a user experience designer with ThoughtWorks.
+This trajectory began as a passion project for Kent Rahman, a user experience designer with Thoughtworks.
 While on a project at an education technology company in 2014, he noticed how technology affected communication between students and teachers.
-For instance, students uncomfortable speaking up in class could communicate with their teacher using iPad software ThoughtWorks had built.
+For instance, students uncomfortable speaking up in class could communicate with their teacher using iPad software Thoughtworks had built.

 This same capability - the ability to communicate in non-verbal ways - is what he recognized VR could provide in ways no existing technology could.
 “Designers have a moral obligation to make tools people use for their jobs enjoyable and delightful, because they influence workers’ happiness,” he says.
 “It’s important to treat users like human beings.”